rohitumbare/DisneyPlusHotstar_Clone/README.md

 ✅ Interactive Elements :

   JavaScript adds dynamic functionality to the interface, including features like interactive carousels, search bar, and responsive media previews.
-Users can engage with dynamic content such as video previews, hover effects..<br>
+Users can engage with dynamic content such as video previews, hover effects.<br>

 ✅ CSS Techniques :